 Cleaning the Food Processor

 When you’re done using your food processor for grinding meat, clean it as you would any other kitchen tool or surface that came into contact with raw meat.
 Clean the food processor right away so that the leftover bits of meat don’t have time to try and stick in the nooks and crannies; if you can’t get to it right away, rinse the bowl and the blade under running water to dislodge the remaining meat.

 I usually put the bowl and lid in the dishwasher, then wash the blade by hand to prevent it from dulling too rapidly.
-If you don't have a dishwasher or want to be extra careful about cross-contamination, you can also wipe your food processor with a disinfecting cleaner in a spray bottle.
+If you don’t have a dishwasher or want to be extra careful about cross-contamination, you can also wipe your food processor with an all-natural disinfecting cleaner in a spray bottle.